 They called it Corpsewood Manor, named for the hauntingly bare autumn trees that dotted the area.

-But Scudder’s homosexuality was far from the only secret he’d been keeping, for he was also an official member of the Church of Satan.
+But Scudder’s gay relationship was far from the only secret he’d been keeping, for he was also an official member of the Church of Satan.

 Even at Loyola, Scudder’s work was not that of the typical academic.
 For one, he performed government-funded experiments with mind-altering drugs like LSD.
-Meanwhile, he did things like dye his hair purple and keep a pet monkey.
+Meanwhile, he dyed his hair purple and kept a pet monkey.
 And when he left Loyola for Corpsewood Manor, he took a few souvenirs with him, including two human skulls and about 12,000 doses of LSD.

 Now, souvenirs in hand, Scudder was free to express his Satanism within the confines of Corpsewood Manor.

 This forest sanctuary was guarded by two mastiffs, Beelzebub and Arsinath — one named for a demon, the other an H.P.
 Lovecraft character.
 Local legend adds that the pair also summoned a real demon to assist the dogs in guarding the house.

 Fittingly, Scudder and Odom also decorated Corpsewood Manor with various Gothic paraphernalia, including the skulls that Scudder had swiped and a pink gargoyle he had brought from his old mansion.
 Scudder himself thought of Corpsewood Manor as “more like a mausoleum, a tomb requiring care, cleaning, and endless costly repairs.”

 Scudder also fashioned a stained-glass window adorned with a prophet known as Baphomet, an important figure in the Church of Satan.
 And while Scudder took his Satanism seriously, he didn’t worship Satan.
 Instead, he was a staunch atheist who chose to celebrate the base, worldly pleasures that he and other church members felt were denied them by the other Abrahamic religions.